getqujing/interview/iOS/GameOfLife.md

 Implement a demo iOS app that tells a user how the game works.
 Following are user stories.

 1. The board size is 20x20.
-2. Provide 3 buttons which have the following features
+2. Provide 3 buttons which have the following features.
-   3. Reset the board with a random patten
+   1. Reset the board with a random patten.
-   4. Go to next step
+   2. Go to next step.
-   5. Go to `n` steps
+   3. Go to `n` steps.

 ## Requirements